TheGoodlike13/liberty_or_death/README.md

 It actually logs in with that bizarre name!
 It is also not case-sensitive.

 It does bring the question of how would you go about doing this the right way.
-I mean, we've clearly setup it to use something like 'uid', but then we went and used `cn=Bob` instead :/
+I mean, we've clearly setup it to use something like `uid=`, but then we went and used `cn=` instead :/

 How about the `uid=testuser,ou=people,dc=goodlike,dc=eu`?